ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 Using my Cricut Expression 2 Machine, I cut my tags out at 3.8″.
 I used the auto fill feature to cut multiple tags at one time.

-To make my recipe cards reusable, I used Silhouette Chalkboard Vinyl for my writing surface!
-Genius, I know… I measured the length and width of my card (minus the ‘tag’ hump on top) and then cut down my Silhouette Chalkboard Vinyl into several rectangles, one or each recipe card.
+To make my recipe cards reusable, I used Chalkboard Vinyl for my writing surface!
+Genius, I know… I measured the length and width of my card (minus the ‘tag’ hump on top) and then cut down my Chalkboard Vinyl into several rectangles, one or each recipe card.

 I rounded the corners of my chalkboard pieces to match my cards.
 Next, stick your Chalkboard Vinyl rectangles onto your cards.
 The vinyl is just like a sticker and adheres very well to the paper.
 I added a White Gel Pen dashed line around the chalkboard writing surface to give it that ‘handmade’ feel.